ladybug-tools/spider/read-gbxml/README.md

 ### Mission

-* View gbXML files in 3D in your browser
+* View gbXML files in 3D or as text in your browser
+	* Create gbJSON files for easier processing
 * Full zoom, pan and rotate
 * Run on computer, tablet and phone
 * Adjust a wide variety of viewing parameters
 * View the full gamut of data typically available in a gbXML file
 * Open files via URL or open file dialog
-* All free and open source hosted on GitHub
+* All free and open source and hosted on GitHub

 ### Vision